 Comments: Selection only.
-Position to this line and press the <Enter> key to go to the Error!
-Reference source not found..
+Position to this line and press the <Enter> key to go to the Floppy Order Screen.

 This option appears when one or more bootable Floppy Disk drives are available in the system.
 This includes USB Floppy Disk devices and USB Keys formatted for Floppy Disk emulation.